tensorflow/tensorflow/tensorflow/tensorboard/README.md

 and `b`, where `a<b`.
 Once TensorBoard has read all the events in `a`, it will never return to it, because it assumes any new events are being written in the more recent file.
-This could cause an issue if, for example, you have two `SummaryWriters` simultaneously writing to the same directory.
+This could cause an issue if, for example, you have two `FileWriters` simultaneously writing to the same directory.
 If you have multiple summary writers, each one should be writing to a separate directory.

 ### Does TensorBoard support multiple or distributed summary writers?